 About our social work degree

-CSU’s Bachelor of Social Work gives you the opportunity to gain the qualifications to help people from all walks of life understand and improve their personal and social wellbeing.
+Ours Bachelor of Social Work gives you the opportunity to gain the qualifications to help people from all walks of life understand and improve their personal and social wellbeing.
 This course includes areas such as child protection, cross-cultural and Indigenous studies, ethics, human rights, law, mental health, psychology, social policy, sociology and in-depth study of the methods and theories of social work.

-Our Bachelor of Social Work is available for study in Sessions 1 and 2, and is available on campus or online.
+The Bachelor of Social Work is available for study in Sessions 1 and 2, and is available on campus or online.
 You can also take advantage of government assistance by deferring your fees through HECS-HELP.

 On completion of the Bachelor of Social Work, you’ll be eligible for full accreditation and membership with the .

 Interested in taking your learning even further?
-You can with CSU.
+You can with us.
 We offer a Master of Social Work (Advanced Practice), which allows you delve into the world of research and develop a depth of knowledge in the social work arena.

 Other things to keep in mind